brennalaurentan/tp/docs/DeveloperGuide.md

 ### Birthday Field Feature

 The birthday field allows users to store the birthday of a contact.
 Users can add the birthday to a new contact, or edit the birthday of an existing contact.
-The logic of the birthday field is implemented using the
+The logic of the birthday field is implemented using the `AddCommand` and `AddCommandParser` classes or the `EditCommand` and `EditCommandParser` classes depending on whether a new contact is being created or existing contact is being edited.

 #### Our Implementation

-#### Design Consideration
+Adding a new contact with the optional birthday field, is implemented as such:
+1. The `AddCommand` is executed by the `LogicManager`.
+2. AddressBookParser calls `AddCommandParser` which parses the input containing the birthday of the new contact to be added.
+3. For each field detail entered in the add command, an object of the field type is created (e.g Name object containing contact's name, Birthday object containing contact's birthday).
+Minimally, the 4 compulsory fields (name, phone number, email address, address) must be included in the add command for it to be successful.
+4. In creating a Birthday object in the `Birthday` class, the data undergoes date validation in `DateValidatorUtil` to verify that the date entered is a valid date.
+5. A new `Person` object is created with the fields entered in the add command.

+Editing the birthday field of an existing contact, is implemented as such:
+1. The `EditCommand` is executed by the `LogicManager`.
+2. AddressBookParser calls `EditCommandParser` which parses the input containing the birthday of the existing contact that is to be set.
+3. For each field detail entered in the edit command (to be changed in the existing contact), an object of the field type is created (e.g Name object containing contact's new name, Birthday object containing contact's birthday).
+   Unlike the add command, there is no minimum number of fields that need to be changed in an edit command.
+4. In creating a Birthday object in the `Birthday` class, the data undergoes date validation in `DateValidatorUtil` to verify that the date entered is a valid date.
+5. A new `Person` object is created with any existing unchanged fields, as well as the edited fields entered in the edit command.

 --------------------------------------------------------------------------------------------------------------------